kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 Add the ConfigMap name under the `volumes` section of the Pod specification.
 This adds the ConfigMap data to the directory specified as `volumeMounts.mountPath` (in this case, `/etc/config`).
-The `command` section lists the contents of the directory which got populated with the files having names as same as the keys in configMap.
+The `command` section lists directory files with names that match the keys in ConfigMap.

 {{< codenew file="pods/pod-configmap-volume.yaml" >}}